BrainLesion/deep_quality_estimation/README.md

 > - `label 1` is the necrotic and non-enhancing tumor core
 > - `label 2` is the peritumoral edema
 > - `label 3` is the GD-enhancing tumor (used to be `label 4` in older data, both are supported)

+> [!NOTE]
+The model here is not the original model presented in the paper.
+Instead it is trained on the individual radiologists' ratings.
+This way the model has a chance to learn the variance between radioligsts' estimates.
+It outperforms the model presented in the paper on the test set.

 ## Installation